 Have a very customizable settings section to help them dictate their own experience.

 I then sketched out wireframes of all the major screens.
 I wanted to know what views a user would see when they were inputting information about their cycle.
 How many possibilities were there in how they can input that information?
-And which option works best based on the features I outlined.

 The UI of this app was going to be very important since it’s something women specifically pointed out as an issue.
 I showed several potential users examples of colour combinations that the app could possibly have to find out what resonated with users most, since many were averse to pink, purple, and red.